 - Failing to identify and properly treat maternal infection

-- Not recognising or acting on evidence of waters breaking early, known as Premature Rupture of Membranes
+- Not recognising or acting on evidence of waters breaking early, this is known as Premature Rupture of Membranes

 - Not properly interpreting antenatal scans